super-penguin/Data_Projects/P3/README.md

 > db.brooklyn.find({"tiger.reviewed":"yes"}).count()
 > 251
 ```
-    - If the tiger has been reviewed, the review tag is supposed to be deleted.
-There are 10106 tags that still have review value, but 251 of them have review value yes.
-So the total tags that still need to be reviewed are 9855.
+    - If a tiger data has been reviewed, the review tag is supposed to be deleted.
+There are 10106 tags that still have review value, but 251 of them have review value “yes”.
+So the total tiger tags that still need to be reviewed are 9855.

 7. Explore the top three amenities in brooklyn.
 ```python